studyathome-internationally/hub/docs/README.md

 ---

 ::: danger Under construction
 The page is currently under construction.
-The first iteration of eLearning Sharing will start in January 2020.
+The first iteration of eLearning Sharing will start in September 2020.
 :::

 ## What is it?